The Ex-PM

-The Ex-PM (pronounced 'ex P.M.') is an Australian television comedy series that first aired on ABC on Wednesday 14 October 2015.
-The six-part series is written by and stars Shaun Micallef with director Sian Davies and producer Nick Murray for Cordell Jigsaw Zapruder.
+The Ex-PM is an Australian television comedy series.

+The six-part series first aired on the ABC on Wednesday 14 October 2015.
+It was written by and stars Shaun Micallef with director Sian Davies and producer Nick Murray for Cordell Jigsaw Zapruder.
 The series focuses on Andrew Dugdale (Micallef), a fictional former Prime Minister of Australia, who struggles to adjust to private life.

 Season two of the show premiered on 26 October 2017.

 Synopsis

-Series 1
+Season 1

-Former prime minister Andrew Dugdale owes his publishers an advance, and is assigned a ghostwriter to help him get his memoirs done.
+Former prime minister Andrew Dugdale (Shaun Micallef) owes his publishers an advance, and is assigned a ghostwriter to help him get his memoirs done.

-Series 2
+Season 2

 Dugdale stands for election in a marginal rural seat at his party's request.
 Moving into the town's sewage farm, he campaigns on local issues in a race beset by corruption.
 A mysterious benefactor donates one million dollars to his campaign.